tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/移动应用直传实践_intl.md

-## Background
+## Overview

-This document describes how to quickly implement file direct transfer for App development based on Tencent Cloud's COS.
-All file data is stored in Tencent Cloud's COS, so you only need to generate and manage access keys on your server.
+This document describes how to set up file direct transfer with Tencent Cloud COS for your mobile applications.
+COS (Cloud Object Storages) makes it easy for you to store files and data as you only need to generate and manage the access key on your server.

-## Architecture
+## Product Architecture

-For an application on client, putting a permanent key in the client code may cause the leakage of your key and makes it difficult to control user access permissions.
-It is recommend to temporarily authorize your App to access your resources in storage by including temporary keys into the request to prevent the leakage of your permanent key.
-You can specify the temporary keys' validity period, beyond which the keys expire automatically.
+For client applications,  storing permanent keys in the code increases the risk that your credentials could leak and makes it difficult to control access permissions.
+We recommend that your applications use temporary keys with a specified validity period to access your COS resources to prevent credential leakage.

-The COS Mobile SDK (Android/IOS) supports the authorization of requests through temporary keys.
-You only need to set up a temporary key service at backend to seamlessly authorize the requests sent from terminal to COS.
+The COS Mobile SDK (Android/IOS) allows you to apply temporary keys on COS access request authorization.
+You only need to set up the temporary key service at the backend to authorize the requests.

 ### Workflow
-The workflow is as follows:
+The graph below illustrates how to enable CAM for the COS:
 ![cos接入cam框架图](http://mc.qcloudimg.com/static/img/b1e187a9ec129ffc766c07a733ef4dd6/image.jpg)

 Where: